 Over the years since 1976, Seekers Church has developed patterns that guide our life as one small part of the Body of Christ.
 These help us remain faithful to our call, help reinforce our core values of commitment and inclusivity, and support the faith journey of Seekers of all ages, and the community as a whole.

 One of our core values is the belief that each one of us is called by God to a particular area of service.
-Discerning and following God’s call is often the focus of classes in our School of Christian Living, part of the life of our mission groups, and the topic of transformational conversations.
-In addition to the School of Christian Living and spiritual companionship in mission groups, the Mission Support Group offers a discernment process based on the Quaker “clearness committee.”
+Discerning and following God’s call is often the focus of classes in our School for Christian Growth, part of the life of our mission groups, and the topic of transformational conversations.
+In addition to the School for Christian Growth and spiritual companionship in mission groups, the Mission Support Group offers a discernment process based on the Quaker “clearness committee.”
 For more information contact a member of the Mission Support Group.

-The Seekers School of Christian Living meets on Tuesday nights.
+The Seekers School for Christian Growth (SCG) meets on Tuesday nights.
 Participants gather for a simple vegetarian meal together at 7:00, followed by a short meditation and classes from 7:45 until 9:30 p.m.
 Classes commonly include a homework assignment and/or written reports.
 School classes inform, empower leadership, build trust and community, and develop accountability.
-Classes offer participants the opportunity to take on small tasks to help the school work, find their voice, practice active listening and maintaining confidentiality, learn Seekers practices and traditions, consider calling, and to become better known in the community.
+Classes offer participants the opportunity to take on small tasks to help the school work, find their voice, practice active listening and maintaining confidentiality, learn Seekers practices and traditions, consider God’s call, and become better known in the community.

-We recognize that learning together is an important part of building community and expect participation in the SCL as part of each individual’s preparation for belonging:
+We recognize that learning together is an important part of building community and expect participation in the SCG as part of each individual’s preparation for belonging: two classes before joining a mission group and six classes before becoming a Steward.

 The school is administered by the Learners and Teachers Mission Group, which plans and develops class schedules, recruits teachers, coordinates classes and the supper that precedes them, and supports the teachers and students.

 Accountable spiritual companionship is an important element of our life together.
-In each mission group one member is confirmed by the group to serve as a spiritual director, receiving regular written spiritual reports from the other members.
+Usually in a mission group one member is confirmed by the group to serve as a spiritual guide, receiving regular written spiritual reports from the other members.
 These reports can take many forms, but usually include an experience of God’s grace or revelation and a confession or learning about one’s self.
 The spiritual director or guide reflects prayerfully on each report and returns them at the next meeting of the group with comments or questions offered in support.
-Some groups choose to pair up to exchange reports as spiritual companions.
+Some groups choose to pair up to exchange reports as spiritual companions rather than have a spiritual director.
 While this provides opportunities for more members to deepen their experience in spiritual companionship, we have found that growth, for individuals and for the group as a whole, is usually nurtured more clearly when one member receives reports from all members of the group.

 If someone is not in a mission group, they may request a spiritual guide, either by asking someone directly, or by discussing their need with a Steward or a member of the Servant Leadership Team.
 Since serving as a spiritual companion is a serious obligation, both parties need to agree on the nature and duration of their commitment.
 We suggest an initial three-month trial period.